okta/okta-oidc-xamarin/README.md

 The latest release is found on the [releases page](https://github.com/okta/okta-oidc-xamarin/releases).

-## Getting Started
+## Usage Guide

-To begin using the Okta Xamarin Sdk do the following:
+To use the Okta Xamarin Sdk do the following:

 1. Create an Okta account, also know as an _organization_, see [Developer Signup](https://developer.okta.com/signup/).
-2. In your Okta Developer Console add an application; follow the directions at [Set up your Application](https://developer.okta.com/docs/guides/implement-auth-code-pkce/setup-app/) and accept the defaults.
+2. In your `Okta Developer Console` add an application; follow the directions at [Set up your Application](https://developer.okta.com/docs/guides/implement-auth-code-pkce/setup-app/) and accept the defaults.
-3. In your Okta Developer Console register your application's login and logout redirect callbacks, see [Register Redirects](#register-redirects).
+3. In your `Okta Developer Console` register your application's login and logout redirect callbacks, see [Register Redirects](#register-redirects).
 4. Configure your application to use the values registered in the previous step, see [Configure Your Application](#configure-your-application).
 5. Add platform specific code, see [Platform Wiring](#platform-wiring).
 6. Call `OktaContext.Current.SignIn` to begin the login flow.